CERT: Finding Performance Issues in Database Systems Through the Lens of Cardinality Estimation: Discussion

-\paragraph{Threats to Validity.} Our evaluation results face potential threats to validity.
+\paragraph{Threats to validity.} Our evaluation results face potential threats to validity.
 One concern is internal validity, that is, the degree to which our results minimize systematic error. \method validates test cases that are randomly generated by \sqlancer.
 The randomness process may limit the reproducibility of our results.
 To mitigate the risk, we repeated all experiments 10 times to gain statistical significance.
 Another concern is external validity, that is, the degree to which our results can be generalized to and across other DBMSs.
 We selected various types of DBMSs including different purposes (community-developed: MySQL and company-backed: TiDB and CockroachDB) and languages (C/C++: MySQL and Go: TiDB and CockroachDB).
 These DBMSs have been widely used in prior research~\cite{liang:sqlright, Rigger2020PQS, Rigger2020TLP}.
-We directly obtained the source code from the official git repositories and conducted our experiments on the programs that are directly compiled from raw source code without any modification to avoid bias in results.
-Our found issues were also confirmed by developers.
 Given that DBMSs provide similar functionality and features, we are confident that our results generalize to many DBMSs.
 The last concern is construct validity, that is, the degree to which our evaluation accurately assesses what the results are supposed to. \method found \numbugs unique performance issues, but only \numfixedbugs issues had been fixed posing the threat that developers might not fix them in the future or might deem them less important.
-To address this threat, we communicated with the TiDB developers, who informed us that they plan to fix the issues.
+To address this threat, we communicated with the TiDB developers, who informed us that they plan to fix the issues and indicated an interest in using \tool.